dvlpsh/Twitter-AutoPoster-Bot/README.md

-# twitter-login-selenium
+Twitter-Login using Python-Selenium

-A Python Script that Automatically logs in to Twitter, given user name and password.
+A Python Script that automatically logs in to Twitter, given user name and password.